 The astonishingly beautiful Aphrodite

 The goddess Aphrodite, astonishingly beautiful, reigned over all matters having to do with love.
 She protected lovers and watched over women in childbirth.
 She was married to the Olympian Hephaistos but was unfaithful, having a lengthy affair with Ares, with whom she had two children.

 Greek gods Apollo and Artemis

 Apollo and Artemis were brother and sister in Greek mythology.
 They were born to Leto on the island of Delos.
 Leto, like so many girls, had caught Zeus’ eye.
 She fled from Hera’s fury to Delos, where she promised the few inhabitants fame and glory if they would shelter her in childbirth.

-They did so, and Apollo — also known as Phoebus — quickly became revered for his ability to heal and to prophesy.
+They did so, and Apollo—also known as Phoebus—quickly became revered for his ability to heal and prophesy.
 He founded Delphi, home of the most important oracle in Greece.
 Both Apollo and Artemis were skilled archers.
-Artemis was a protector of young girls and animals, yet was described by ancient writers as in constant pursuit of game with her band of loyal nymphs.
+Artemis was a protector of young girls and animals.
+Yet, she was described by ancient writers as being in constant pursuit of game with her band of loyal nymphs.

 Demeter the earth goddess

 Demeter was an earth goddess, celebrated for providing grains to mortals, according to Greek mythology.
 When Hades stole her daughter, Persephone, Demeter’s grief brought ruin to all of earth’s crops.
 After humans faced starvation (and presumably could no longer serve the gods), Zeus asked Hekate and Hermes to travel to the underworld to persuade Hades to release Persephone.